0xGeegZ/lets-fucking-game-v2/README.md

 Overall, our team is committed to developing a platform that provides real value to users and leverages the power of blockchain technology to create a more secure, transparent, and trustworthy online contest experience.
 We're excited to continue working on this project and exploring new ways to innovate and improve in the future.

+Following the recent announcement by Chainlink on March 1st 2023 regarding their new feature called [ChainLink Function](https://blog.chain.link/introducing-chainlink-functions/), we have decided to enhance our smart contract that interact with Twitter API thanks to Chainlink Data Feed.
+By using Chainlink Function, our goal is to make the contract more generic, enabling us to easily add new social media platform through their API in the future.

 ## Built with

 Primary :